What's a connection string?

 Service name is basically an alias for port, and is stored in services file on your system.
 See FAQ #227 for more details.

 Beside TCP/IP you can also connect via Named Pipes (a.k.a.
-NetBEUI or WNET or XNET) protocol.
+NetBEUI or WNET) protocol.
 In that case, the connection string looks like this:

 \\MYSERVER\C:\db\mydb.fdb